 "Honestly, with the overhead related to [a full-scale IPv6 migration] and getting everybody up to speed, really, it's not a priority for us," he said.
 "It's not that we won't do it.
 Probably like everyone else, we'll start with where it makes sense to do it: the data center."

-Do you care about World IPv6 Day?: "Only if I'm going to get a T-shirt or mug related to
+Do you care about World IPv6 Day?: "Only if I'm going to get a T-shirt or mug related to it," Drescher said.

 Windows 7 deployment pushes ahead IPv6 migration strategy, dual stack